What are the aims of this leaflet?

 An enzyme is a protein that helps convert one chemical substance into another.
 In CEP, there is a shortage of one particular enzyme (uroporphyrinogen III synthase), which leads to the build up of a chemical (porphyrinogen) in the red blood cells.
 This abnormal substance reacts with sunlight and sets off a chemical reaction that can damage skin and other surrounding tissue.
 The light that porphyrinogen absorbs is different from that which causes ordinary sunburn.
 It can be caused by both visible and ultraviolet light.

 Is congenital erythropoietic porphyria hereditary?

 Yes.
-The parents of someone with CEP have no symptoms of the condition and are called carriers.
+The parents of someone with CEP who have no symptoms of the condition are called carriers.
 Each of them has a mutation in one of their two CEP genes.
 There is a 1 in 4 risk that each child born to 2 carriers will inherit the abnormal gene from both parents and thus develop the condition.
 This form of inheritance is called autosomal recessive.